opnfv/functest/docs/devguide/index.rst

 ====================================

-If you want to add new internal test cases, you can submit patch under the testcases directory of Functest reporsitory.
+If you want to add new internal test cases, you can submit patch under the testcases directory of Functest repository.

 For feature test integration, the code can be kept into your own repository.
-Then the files of the Functest repository you must modify to integrate Functest are:
+The Functest files to be modified are:

  * functest/docker/Dockerfile: get your code in Functest container
  * functest/ci/testcases.yaml: reference your test and its associated constraints